appfast-io/docs/docs/widget/content.md

 # Content Widgets

-*Widgets are used to display content such as news, images, videos, music, ...*
+*Widgets are used to display news, images, videos, music, etc...*

 ---

 ### Posts and Articles

-List of articles, article sources taken from Content Management Warehouse.
+List of articles and article sources taken from Content Management Warehouse.

 ![img alt](/img/widget/content/post-01.jpeg)